 The Florida Wrongful Death Act dictates when, how, who, and why when it comes to these types of claims.
 This Act enforces rules for filing that all plaintiffs must obey to be eligible for compensation.
 The litigators at Kelley/Uustal are available to help family members abide by applicable statutes in a way that can maximize compensation awards.
 We’ve won six- and seven-figure settlement/judgments for our wrongful death clients in the past.
 Our team can break down complicated rules, such as:

-- Definition of wrongful death.
-The Florida courts define “wrongful death” as any death that occurs due to another person or entity’s negligence, wrongful act, default, or breach of contract.
+- The Florida courts define “wrongful death” as any death that occurs due to another person or entity’s negligence, wrongful act, default, or breach of contract.

-- Who may file.
-The only party who can bring this type of claim is a personal representative of the decedent’s estate.
+- The only party who can bring this type of claim is a personal representative of the decedent’s estate.
 The decedent’s will or estate plan may name this party, or the Fort Lauderdale courts may appoint a representative during probate, typically a spouse.

-- Who may recover damages.
-Florida allows only certain parties to receive compensation for wrongful death.
+- Florida allows only certain parties to receive compensation for wrongful death.
 These include the decedent’s children, spouse, parents, and any blood relative or adoptive sibling who was dependent on the decedent.

-- Time limits for filing.
-The statute of limitations for bringing a wrongful death claim in Florida is two years from the date of the death in most cases.
+- The statute of limitations for bringing a wrongful death claim in Florida is two years from the date of the death in most cases.
 There are exceptions to this rule.
 An attorney can help you learn the date of your particular deadline.

 Currently, there are no damage caps on wrongful death lawsuits in Florida.
 A recent Florida Supreme Court ruling eliminated the previous $1 million cap on wrongful death non-economic cases, calling it “unconstitutional.”
 Learning how much your particular case could be worth requires speaking with a Fort Lauderdale attorney.
 The value of your case will depend on a number of factors, including economic losses and how much the death affected your family.
 You could also be eligible for punitive damages if the defendant’s actions were particularly egregious, intentional, or grossly negligent.